CodyCahoon/things-to-learn/README.md

 1. What is shadow DOM and how is it used?
 [See Shadow DOM]
 2. What are some benefits of shadow DOM?
 [See Shadow DOM]
 3. What are the purpose of data attributes?
+[See Data Attributes]
 4. What is the difference between bind, call and apply?
 5. What is the difference between virtual DOM and shadow DOM?
 6. What is TCP/UDP?